raopavan203/raopavan203.github.io/README.md

 - April 10 - April 16 :
 1. Understand how Rabin fingerprinting algorithm works: DONE
-2. Benchmark the current cloudFS starter implementation: Waiting for installation GHC machines
+2. Benchmark the current cloudFS starter implementation: DONE

 - April 17 - April 25 :
 1. Write a test framework to evaluate speedup of the parallel version: DONE
-2. Update checkpoint write-up
+2. Update checkpoint write-up: DONE

+- May 2- May 6 :
+1. Revamp serial code to support parallelization.
+2. Benchmrk the new serial verision.

-- April 26 - April 28 :
+- May 7 - May 9:
 1. Parallelise the Rabin fingerprinting operation across multiple cores of a CPU
-2. Observe the performance improvement
+2. Observe the performance improvement if any and optimize.

-- May 2 - May 5:
+- May 10 - May 11 :
 1. Start parallelizing Rabin fingerprinting using one GPU
 2. Complete parallelization of the Rabin fingerprinting using one GPU

-- May 6 - May 8 :
-1. Benchmark and explore additional optimizations while integrating with the cloudFS code.
-2. Parallelize across multiple GPUs
 3. Analysis and evaluation of results

-- May 9 - May 11 :
-1. Work on the future goals
-2. Finish writeup.
+4. Finish writeup.
 Make the project ready for handin.